dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T633: Punitive measures should only be last resorts.
+### T633: Other discipline forms should fail before using harsh measures as a last resort.

 |Support|
 |---|